-Clause 5 of the Cooperation Agreement allowed Doyen to exert influence on Seraing's independence
+Clause 5 of the Cooperation Agreement allowed Doyen to exert influence on Seraing's independence in employment and transfer-related matters as well as its policies.

 177 Decision of the FIFA Disciplinary Committee dated 9 May 2019 - several clauses of the agreement were found to be in breach of article 18bis.
 Since the grounds were not requested by the club, only the terms of the decision are available.